 In 2018, Innovate Public Schools recognized Summit K2 for providing exceptional outcomes for Latino learners in English.
 In 2020, we are graduating our first class of seniors!

 Summit K2 is authorized by the Contra Costa County Office of Education and is tuition-free and open to all students.
 As a public school, enrollment is open to all students in grades 7 through 12.

-Applications received by this deadline will be included in our public lottery, held on March 2 at 4:00PM.
-On Friday, March 3, 2023 you will see your charter school lottery results (OFFER or WAITLIST) in your online student dashboard and at that time you can ACCEPT or DECLINE an offer.
+All applications received by 11:59PM on the Sunday prior to the scheduled lottery will be included in our public lottery.
+You will see your lottery results (OFFER or WAITLIST) in your online student dashboard and at that time you can ACCEPT or DECLINE an offer.

-The deadline to ACCEPT/DECLINE a charter school offer is March 31, 2023.
+The deadline to ACCEPT/DECLINE an offer received during the initial March 3rd lottery is March 31, 2023.
 If you do not accept by this date, your charter school lottery offer(s) will expire.
 Once you accept an offer, offers from other schools will be automatically declined.
 You can remain on waitlists but may only accept an offer at one school.